Datadog (NASDAQ:DDOG) Releases Q4 2021 Earnings Guidance

 Datadog (NASDAQ:DDOG) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.110-$0.120 for the period, compared to the Thomson Reuters consensus estimate of $0.060.
 The company issued revenue guidance of $290 million-$292 million, compared to the consensus revenue estimate of $263.33 million.Datadog also updated its FY 2021 guidance to $0.390-$0.400 EPS.

+Datadog (NASDAQ:DDOG) last posted its earnings results on Thursday, November 4th.
+The company reported $0.13 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.06 by $0.07.
+Datadog had a negative net margin of 5.01% and a negative return on equity of 2.72%.
+The company had revenue of $270.50 million during the quarter, compared to analyst estimates of $247.82 million.
+During the same period in the prior year, the business posted ($0.02) earnings per share.
+Datadog’s revenue for the quarter was up 74.9% on a year-over-year basis.
+As a group, equities analysts anticipate that Datadog will post -0.06 earnings per share for the current year.

-In related news, CEO Olivier Pomel sold 1,846 shares of the business’s stock in a transaction that occurred on Thursday, September 2nd.
-The shares were sold at an average price of $136.34, for a total transaction of $251,683.64.
-Following the completion of the transaction, the chief executive officer now owns 244,043 shares in the company, valued at $33,272,822.62.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, insider Alexis Le-Quoc sold 455,928 shares of the business’s stock in a transaction that occurred on Tuesday, November 16th.
-The shares were sold at an average price of $191.55, for a total transaction of $87,333,008.40.
+In other news, Director Shardul Shah sold 13,506 shares of the business’s stock in a transaction on Tuesday, November 23rd.
+The shares were sold at an average price of $178.00, for a total transaction of $2,404,068.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Dev Ittycheria sold 60,000 shares of the business’s stock in a transaction on Tuesday, November 9th.
+The shares were sold at an average price of $191.85, for a total transaction of $11,511,000.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 2,937,569 shares of company stock valued at $466,890,704.
+In the last ninety days, insiders sold 2,848,402 shares of company stock valued at $464,208,257.
 20.23% of the stock is currently owned by insiders.

 About Datadog